-Aaron's First Impressions: Sony Ericsson X10 mini (unlocked)Aaron Baker - Editor-in-Chief
+Aaron's First Impressions: Sony Ericsson X10 mini (unlocked)Aaron Baker - Director, Content and Partnerships

 The X10 mini is…well, mini.
 Small.
 Zoolander tiny.
 It's so small that I found myself listening in the earpiece and moving it down to my mouth when I was ready to speak.
 In a world of 4 and 5-inch devices, the Sony Ericsson X10 mini comes in at a scant 3.26 inches tall by 1.97 inches wide by 0.64 inch thick.
 It weighs 3.11 ounces, and on one occasion, I accidentally confused it with my car's key fob.

 The X10 mini looks like a baby version of the XPERIA X10.
 The right side houses a volume rocker and camera shortcut button, and the bottom contains the microUSB charging port and 3.5mm headphone jack.
 The power button is on the top, and the camera is on the back.
 Unlike most devices on the market today, you get a ton of goodies in the box - the phone, 2 GB microSD card, five (yes, five) extra rear covers (red, green, white, grey, and pink), AC adapter, USB cable, and a stereo headset.
 The device sports a 2.55-inch display, and though it's incredibly small, Sony Ericsson has tweaked the user interface enough to make it usable.